Cod liver oil

-Cod liver oil is a dietary supplement derived from liver of cod fish (Gadidae).
-As with most fish oils, it contains the omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), and also vitamin A and vitamin D. Historically, it was given to children because vitamin D had been shown to prevent rickets, a consequence of vitamin D deficiency.
+Cod liver oil is a dietary supplement derived from liver of Atlantic cod (Gadus morhua).
+As with most fish oils, it contains the omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), and also vitamin A and vitamin D.

+Historically, it was given to children in the United States in the 19th century as a patent medicine and by the end of the century was being praised by doctors in medical journals.
+After it was shown, in 1920, that vitamin D deficiency was the cause of rickets, cod liver oil was given as a rich source of vitamin D.

 Manufacture

 Cod liver oil has traditionally come in many grades.
-Cod liver oil for human consumption is pale and straw colored, with a mild flavor.
+Cod liver oil for human consumption is pale and straw-colored, with a mild flavor.
 Scandinavian Vikings produced cod liver oil by laying birch tree branches over a kettle of water, and fresh livers were laid over the branches.
 The water was brought to a boil and as the steam rose, the oil from the liver dripped into the water and was skimmed off.
 There was also a method for producing fresh raw cod liver oil.

 In the Industrial Revolution, cod liver oil became popular for industrial purposes.
 Livers placed in barrels to rot, with the oil skimmed off over the season, was the main method for producing this oil.
-The resulting oil was brown and foul tasting.
+The resulting oil was brown and foul-tasting.
 In the 1800s cod liver oil became popular as a medicine and both pale and brown oils were used.
 Brown oils were common because they were cheaper to produce.
 Some doctors believed in only using the fresh pale oil, while others believed the brown oil was better.
 The rancid brown oils tended to cause intestinal upset.

 The Möller Process was invented by Peter Möller in 1850.
 The livers are ground with water into a slurry, then this is gently simmered until the oil rises to the top.
 The oil is skimmed off and purified.
 Other methods used in modern times include the Cold Flotation Process, pressure extraction, and pressure cooking.
 These all require further purification steps to get a pure oil.